 Here's an example post-adjustment:

 4. To style the navigation menu, select the page list, click the Mode drop-down and then Selected.

 5. Click each menu item to begin styling for when its selected.

 Tip: You can hold Shift or Ctrl to select multiple items at the same time.

-Step 3.
-Likewise, when the Mode is set to Unselected, you can style what the menu nodes look like while they're not selected.
+6. Switch the Mode to Unselected, style the menu items for they're not selected.

-Now that our Dashboard is finished, we'll need to configure a few additional permissions and administrative settings before we can start using it.
+Now that our Dashboard is finished, we can move on to Part 7 - Administrator Settings to configure a few additional permissions and administrative settings.